ShumengLI/SFR/README.md

-# CFR
+# SFR

 ### Introduction

-This is the Implementation of《Concatenate, Fine-tuning, Re-training: A SAM-enabled Framework for Semi-supervised 3D Medical Image Segmentation》
+This is the Implementation of《Stitching, Fine-tuning, Re-training: A SAM-enabled Framework for Semi-supervised 3D Medical Image Segmentation》